-If you’re looking for the best-rated service and support, you should really check out Wagepoint’s offering.
+If you’re looking for the best-rated service and support, you should really check out what Wagepoint’s offering.
 And since they’re Canadian, you can probably trust their claim to have the friendliest support and service staff around.
-In addition to clear and affordable pricing, Wagepoint offers a free trial period to let you try before you buy and see just how helpful and friendly these Canadians (and their software) are.
+In addition to clear and affordable pricing, Wagepoint offers a free trial period to let you try before you buy so that you can see just how helpful and friendly these Canadians (and their software) are.

 - Free trial

 Here’s the thing, Xero is not just payroll software, it offers a web-based accounting system designed for small and growing businesses.
 In addition to payroll management, it has robust asset management capabilities, offers approval levels, inventory tracking and so much more.
 Therefore if you’re looking for an all-on-one small business accounting suite, this just might be it.